Role

 Carrying out research under a 4-week Phase 1 crunch taught me to prioritize competitor and market insights, especially for Vietnam’s unique needs (e.g., network-unstable venues, info-dense preferences).
 Adapting the inherited web design system for mobile honed my skills in balancing consistency with innovation, while Phase 2 emphasized the importance of thorough planning and collaboration in prototyping a full-blown, detailed user flow.

-If I had more time, I’d conduct deeper user research for Phase 2 and more user testing to validate Phase 1’s offline flows.
+If I had more time, I’d conduct deeper user research for Phase 2 and more user testing to validate Phase 2’s full mobile flows.

 This project grew my agility in lean teams, empathy for Vietnam’s event-goers, and confidence in phased design – skills I’ll carry into future global UX challenges.